 MASON PECK, PhD

 Mason Peck is an Associate Professor in Mechanical and Aerospace Engineering at Cornell University and the Director of Cornell’s Space Systems Design Studio.
 His research interests include space-systems architecture and satellite dynamics and control.
 Beginning in 2012 he served a two-year term as NASA’s Chief Technologist in Washington, DC.
 In that role, he acted as the agency’s chief strategist for technology investment and prioritization and chief advocate for innovation in aeronautics and space technology.
-Mason is also a member of the Museum’s Board of Advisors and Technology Subcommittee.
+Mason is also a member of the Museum of Science Fiction’s Board of Advisors and Technology Subcommittee.

 Here at Ghostbusters Tri-State Division, we are driven by a single goal; to do our part in making the community a better place!
 As an Official Ghost Corps Franchise, we use nostalgia and our love of Ghostbusters to raise money for local charities.
 We strive to build productive relationships and make a positive impact with all of our pursuits.

 Shaleigh is a DC-based DJ and singer whose musical influences include Imogen Heap, Lana del Rey, Banks, Kid Cudi, and Eminem.
 When not spinning, she can be found studying audio at American University or working at SiriusXM in Washington, D.C.